-To help you steer your course we have provided a bird’s eye view of the potential clauses you may meet along the way, and what they could mean for your venture.
+To help you steer your course we have provided a bird’s eye view of the 4 endeavour clauses you may meet along the way, and how they may impact your business.

 The most onerous clause of the bunch, a best endeavour situation means a service provider is obligated to complete all the steps available to try to achieve the objective.
-This means everything in their power, even if this means putting their own interests aside.
+This means you must do everything in your power, even if this costs more than you will earn or goes against your own interests.
 It doesn’t mean the objective has to be achieved, but that every single reasonable avenue must be followed to try to reach that outcome – up to and including financial outlay or a redirection of resources.

 This clause is the most widely used in commercial contracts as it requires the service provider to take a reasonable course of action to achieve the objective, even if there are other options available.
-These are not expected to be measures that could be detrimental to the company’s commercial activities.
+These are not expected to be measures that could be detrimental to the company’s commercial activities, they simply must be doing all that a reasonable person could reasonably do in the circumstances.

 Both clauses sound similar – so how do you know what is required of you?

-A well-respected QC – Sir Julian Flaux – summarised the differences in the case Rhodia International Holdings Ltd v Huntsman International LLC [2007}.
 In simple terms the difference between best endeavours and reasonable endeavours is the amount of options available to the service provider to achieve the objective.
-To prove requirements have been met for reasonable endeavour, a firm needs to show one reasonable approach had been carried out to its fullest extent.
-A best endeavour requirement is to take all possible actions, until exhausted, to attempt to meet the objective.
-This may include some financial outlay but not to an extent that would be damaging to the business.
+To prove requirements have been met for reasonable endeavour, a party needs to show one reasonable approach had been carried out to its fullest extent.
+A best endeavour requirement demands that you take all possible actions, until exhausted, to attempt to meet the objective.
+This may include some financial outlay but not to the extent that would be damaging to your business.

 Sitting happily between the previous two clauses, all reasonable endeavours put itself forward as a compromise clause.
 It is difficult to define precisely, given that the endeavours required in any contract to achieve an outcome will always be unique to the case itself.
 Due to this uncertainty, three questions are raised: